tomzx/blog.tomrochette.com-content/agi/AGI Through Turing Machines.md

-# Artificial General Intelligence Through Turing Machines
+# AGI Through Turing Machines

 The simplest form of initial AGI software would have to be one that rewrite itself.